Tips for a lifetime logo

 Conclusion

 After a few generations, Samsung has adapted to incrementally updating the Fold.
 After the model from the previous year, nothing here screams “upgrade” (particularly not at $1,800).
-Although the technology is a success for multitasking on small screens, most customers who want to join the folding revolution have little incentive to choose the Fold over the Flip.
+Although the technology is successful for multitasking on small screens, most customers who want to join the folding revolution have little incentive to choose the Fold over the Flip.

 More blogs